-A lot of college graduates get stressed about how long it’s going to take to pay back their student loans — and it’s not hard to see why.
-It’s possible for a repayment plan to last decades.
+Many college graduates get stressed about how long it will take to pay back their student loans — and it’s not hard to see why.
+A repayment plan can last decades.
 In a nightmare scenario, it could even last into the start of your retirement.
 According to research, the average student loan takes 21 years to pay off.
 That’s because people borrow too much and don’t understand how repayments work.
 We cover both below.

 How Long Will it Take to Pay Off My Student Loan?

 The average student loan takes 21 years to pay off but that doesn’t mean that it has to take you that long.
-If you want to get a better idea of what your monthly payment is going to look like?
-Use our student loan calculator to figure the monthly loan payment and total payments on your student loans.
+If you want to get a better idea of what your monthly payment will look like?
+Use our student loan calculator to figure out your monthly and total student loan payments.

 Student loans are either federal student loans or private student loans.
 Both loan types have different interest rates and repayment options.

 Repaying Federal Student Loans

-A federal student loan is a financial aid program backed by the US Government.
-There are several types of federal student loans, including both subsidized and unsubsidized loans.
+A federal student loan is student aid backed by the U.S. Department of Education.
+There are several types of federal student loans, including subsidized and unsubsidized loans.

-With a subsidized loan, the government pays interest on your behalf while your loans are in deferment, either an in-school deferment, economic hardship deferment, or unemployment deferment.
+The government pays interest on your behalf with a subsidized loan while your loans are in deferment, either an in-school deferment, economic hardship deferment or unemployment deferment.

 With an unsubsidized loan, interest is not subsidized, so it will continue to accrue.